jetstreamapp/jetstream/README.md

 ## Running Locally

+**IF YOU HAVE ANY ISSUES WITH THE STEPS BELOW, PLEASE FILE A TICKET.**

+**Pre-req**

+1. Make sure you have node 16 or 18 installed.
+2. If you want to run the dev server, make sure you have yarn installed.

-📓 You can choose to skip authentication by setting the environment variable `EXAMPLE_USER_OVERRIDE=true`.
+📓 You can choose to skip authentication locally by setting the environment variable `EXAMPLE_USER_OVERRIDE=true`.
 This is set to true by default in the `.env.example` file.
-🌟 To use this, don't click the login button, but instead just go to `http://localhost:3333/app` directly
+🌟 To use this, don't click the login button, but instead just go to `http://localhost:3333/app` or `http://localhost:4200/app` (if running the react development server) directly.

 The easiest way to run Jetstream locally is to download the pre-built and transpiled javascript files and run them using NodeJs.